 Polymer Clay Ideas for Home Decor

 Not only is working with clay entertaining but can be used to create polymer clay ornaments and decor for your house.
-Here is how you can spruce up your home with fun new items.
+Here is how you can spruce up your home with fun new polymer clay ideas.

 #31 Polymer Clay Snowflake Ornaments